codex-semantics-library/codex-semantics-library.github.io/papers/2024-pldi-compiling-with-abstract-interpretation.md

   style="width:450px; display:block; margin-left:auto; margin-right:auto">

 - **Compiling to SSA recovers missing context and improves numerical analysis precision**.
-  We describe a functor for compiling from a small imperative language to SSA.
+  We describe a functor for compiling a small imperative language to SSA.
   This allows performing a numerical analysis on the SSA form, which leverages variable immutability to store information on expressions.
-  This is more precise than direct numerical analysis.
+  This is always more precise than direct numerical analysis, while just adding a constant overhead.

-  Furthermore, this domain car analyze compiled code with the same precision as source.
+  In particular, this domain car analyze compiled code with the same precision as source (when compilation corresponds, e.g., to transformation into three-address code).
-  It doesn't suffer any precision loss from compiling large expressions into instruction sequences with multiple intermediate variables.
+  The usual precision loss resulting from compiling large expressions into instruction sequences with multiple intermediate variables is recovered thanks to our SSA-based analysis.

   Here are a few examples of assertion this domain can prove:
   - Propagate information across statements
     ```c
-    c = y >= 0;
+    c = (y >= 0);
     if (c) {
         assert(y >= 0);
     }